Longwood House: After Napoleon's death

 Following Napoleon's death, Longwood House reverted to the East India Company and later to the Crown, and was used for agricultural purposes.
 Reports of its neglect reached Napoleon III who, from 1854, negotiated with the British government for its transfer to France.
-In 1858 it was transferred to the French government, along with the Valley of the Tomb for a sum of £7,100.
-Since then they have been under the control of the French Foreign Ministry and a French government representative has lived on the island and has been responsible for managing both properties.
+In 1858 it was bought by the French government, along with the Valley of the Tomb for a sum of £7,100.
+Since then they have been under the ownership of the French Foreign Ministry and a French government representative has lived on the island and has been responsible for managing both properties.
 In 1959 a third property, The Briars, where Napoleon spent the first two months while Longwood was being prepared, was given to the French government by Dame Mabel Brookes.

 As a result of the depredations of termites, in the 1940s the French government considered demolishing the building.
 New Longwood and the Balcombe's house at The Briars were both demolished at this time, but Longwood House was saved, and it has been restored by recent French curators.
 The stone steps at the front are the only part of the original fabric to survive.

 In 2006 Michel Dancoisne-Martineau donated the heart-shaped Waterfall Valley to the Saint Helena National Trust.
 In 2008 he donated the land surrounding the pavilion at The Briars to the French republic.

-Longwood House is now a museum owned by the French government.
-It is one of two museums on the island, the other being the Museum of Saint Helena.
+Longwood House is now a museum owned by the French government and administered by non-profit company Saint Helena Napoleonic Heritage Ltd. It is one of two museums on the island, the other being the Museum of Saint Helena.